What does an Addiction Counselor in Arkansas do? What is Their Job Role?

 Licensing is done through the State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).
 This organization is a is a governmental entity, created by Arkansas statute.

-Prospective counselors may look into the process further--Act 443 of 2009 lays out all the criteria substance abuse counselors must meet before they are eligible for their license.
+Prospective counselors may look into the process further--Act 443 of 2009 lays out all the criteria for Arkansas substance abuse counselors must meet before they are eligible for their license.
 It also describes many exemptions where licensing may not be required.

 One such example is, professionals who work with governmental agencies.